lmolkova/maven-compile-only/README.md

 ### Open questions

-Still looking for an easy solution to would convert "internal" pom to the "public" one.
-If you know one, hit me up.
+Still looking for an easy solution to would generate "public" pom from internal one.
+If you know an easy way, hit me up.